Updated 2026 · Minnesota Law

 Return Deadline

-21 days after tenancy ends — Must pay interest on deposits
+21 days after tenancy ends — 3 weeks after termination or receipt of forwarding address, whichever is later; must pay interest on all deposits

 Penalty